 The keys to your lasting recovery exist in the quality of your treatment.
 For complete recovery from alcohol or drugs, you need a variety of therapies.
 These therapies may include individual counseling, group therapy, and family counseling.
 You’ll also benefit from experiential therapy and holistic methods.

 In Portland, Oregon, all of these therapies and others are part of the treatment programs at Crestview Recovery.
-Available programs include intensive outpatient, partial hospitalization and outpatient programs.
+Available programs include:

 Through the right treatment, you can shut those gateways to addiction.
-If you’re ready to end your active addiction to drugs or alcohol, call Crestview Recovery at 866.262.0531.
+If you’re ready to end your active addiction to drugs or alcohol, call Crestview Recovery in Portland at 866.262.0531.